-It is the responsibility of the parents or guardians to notify the office by telephone or in writing anytime there is an absence or tardy.
+It is the responsibility of the parents or guardians to notify the office by telephone or in writing which may include email communication anytime there is an absence or tardy.
 If this does not occur, such absences or tardy shall be recorded as unexcused.
-A parental note with telephone number must accompany any early departure request.
+A parental note or email with telephone number must accompany any early departure request.
 Without said note, the student shall not be released.

 A student who departs early may leave the building early (excused) with written permission by a parent or guardian.
-A note must contain the date and time to be excused with parent or guardian signature and a contact phone number.
-Parents must sign out their K-6 students in the Elementary
+A note or parent email must contain the date and time to be excused with parent or guardian signature and a contact phone number.

-Office, 7-9 students sign out in the Junior High Office, and 10-12 students sign out in the High School Office.
 Only those names listed on the emergency card are able to sign a student out of school.
 If a student is walking/driving to their destination it must be indicated in the note.